matrom01-v2/Pico-8Site/conceptsketch.md

 ### **Vision**

 This game utilizes a character from the game League of Legends.
 The game is centered around Katarina, an assassin known for having style and finesse with blades.
 Gameplay involves the player as Katarina, surrounded by enemies, and then the player must then fight off enemies as they come in waves.
-Similar to League, as the player continues battle to they will "level up" unlocking more abilities to use.
 This game is different from league as it is very fast paced and intense early.
-The abilities will stay the same, once level 4 is reached, the player unlocks their ultamite ability.
+There are 2 main forms of attack, and one ability.

 The mechanics revolve around the use of Katarina's blades.
-Starting out, the player can only simple attack, spinning in a circle and hitting all enemies around them.
-One ability causes blades to linger on the ground, Katarina can then go to the blade and automatically spin to attack in a slightly larger area of effect.
+The 2 forms of attack are as follows: the player can left click to throw knife projectiles and right like to spin in a circle and hitting all enemies around them.
+Projectiles causes blades to linger on the ground if an enemy is killed, Katarina can then go to the blade and automatically spin attack to attack in an area of effect.

 The setting of the game is simply a battlefield in which Katarina has found herself surrounded by enemies.
 Now, it is time to style on them.
 Since this is a fantasy world, there may be enemies that use magical abilities.
 The map and setting remain the same, only the difficulty and amount of enemies change as time goes on.